GrandmasterTash/OpenRec/docs/overview.md

 We'll discuss some of the concepts shown in the above example now.

-TODO: Put virtual grid section in own .MD file.
+### Jetwash

-### Virtual Grid
+### Virtual Grid Model

 Focusing on the *matching* section of the above file, you'll see it starts with *source_files*.
 You can define regular expressions here to match any filenames you want to import into the system.
 There is no limit on the number of patterns, so you may define 3 for example, for a 3-way reconciliation.

-Each pattern may match against zero or more files present in the waiting (and unmatched) folders.
-You can think of these files as being loaded into a single virtual memory grid (think Excel worksheet) which Celerity uses to sort and group.
+Each pattern may match against zero or more files present in the *waiting* (and *unmatched*) folders.
+You can think of these files as being loaded into a single virtual memory grid (think 'Excel worksheet') which Celerity uses to sort and group.

+Note: the grid is referred to as virtual because no data is physically loaded into memory (well, technically not all data is loaded at the same time), however, it remains a useful visualisation tool to think of it in this way.

-Each file is given a *field_prefix* value.
-This value is appended to each field name to ensure it doesn't conflict with other fields from other files sharing the same name.
+In the charter, each file is given a *field_prefix* value.
+This value is appended to each field name loaded from that pattern to ensure it doesn't conflict with other fields from other files which might have the same name.
 In the example above, all fields from the DealExport.csv files will be prefixed with 'THEIRS' (so 'THEIRS.Principal' is a column for example) and all fields from the InternalTrades.csv files will be prefixed with 'OURS' (so 'OURS.maturity_date' is a column for example).

-As an example, lets take an simple invoice file and a payment file (not related to the above charter - just some new files to illustrate) and put them both in a virtual grid.
+Let's explore this in more detail, by taking an simple invoice file and payment file (these are not related to the above example charter - and are some new files to illustrate) and put them both in a virtual grid.

-#### Invoice File
+##### Invoice File

-The individual invoice file looks like this: -
+Our sample invoice file looks like this: -

 ```csv
 "Ref","InvoiceDate","Amount"